tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 **Option 2:** The forward-looking option - embracing Gateway API!
 As we explored in this guide, NGINX Gateway Fabric (NGF) is F5's native and comprehensive implementation of the Kubernetes Gateway API.

-[!TIP]***So What Should I Choose for Production!*** If you need to migrate quickly and can't afford disruption, start with NIC.
+***So What Should I Choose for Production!*** If you need to migrate quickly and can't afford disruption, start with NIC.
 Once you're stable, you can pilot NGF in dev/staging and plan a gradual transition.
 If you're building greenfield clusters or ready to invest in the future standard now, NGF is the better long-term bet.
 ![migration-strategy-for-prod](./images/migration-strategy-nic-ngf.png)

 ### <mark>How Is NGINX Gateway Fabric Different from NGINX Ingress Controller?</mark>